coderabbi/virtuoso/README.md

 #### Composite View Composers

 First, create your component View Composers as above (but do not associate them with your View in the Composer Array in `app\config\view.php`).

-Next, create your Composite View Composer, adding the component View Composers to the Composers Array of the Composite View Composer:
+Next, create your Composite View Composer (make sure to extend CompositeComposer), adding the component View Composers to the Composers Array of the Composite View Composer:

 ``` php
 <?php namespace My\Project\Name\Space;